GarinJTanner/Final-Project/Blue-Team.md

 - **Metric:** Packetbeat
 - **Threshold:** WHEN count() GROUP OVER top 5 'htttp.response.status_code' IS ABOVE 400 FOR THE LAST 5 minutes
 - **Vulnerability Mitigated:** Brute force attacks
-- **Reliability:** Medium reliability depending on the amount of traffic coming to the web server.
+- **Reliability:** Medium/High reliability depending on the amount of traffic coming to the web server.
 May produce false positives if the only web traffic is coming from a single user mistyping their credentials.

 **HTTP Request Size Monitor**